Cyprus–France relations

 Cyprus–France relations are foreign relations between Cyprus and France.
 The two countries share membership of the European Union, Council of Europe and Organization for Security and Co-operation in Europe.
 Cyprus is an associate member of the Francophonie organization since 2006.
 France is a supporter of Cyprus against Turkey's refusal to recognize and admit Cypriot ships and planes.
+France recognized Cyprus on 16 August 1960.
+France fully supported Cyprus's application to join the European Union, which concluded with membership on 1 May 2004.